 At SMA Marketing, we are always looking for ways to refine our processes to produce the best quality content marketing services for our clients in the most efficient way possible.

-We are currently in the process of building an in-house writing team to serve our clients' content needs.
-It's been a very rewarding endeavor, carried out by our exceptional Content Strategist, Beth Walker.
-We're hiring talented writers that we work with directly to produce high-quality content that connects with our clients' target audience.
+We are currently in the process of building an in-house writing team to serve our clients’ content needs.
+It’s been a very rewarding endeavor, carried out by our exceptional Content Strategist, email@example.com.
+We’re hiring talented writers that we work with directly to produce high-quality content that connects with our clients’ target audience.